biancarsbio/biancarsbio/README.md

 - **BSc + Bachelor of Education in Biological Sciences (UNESP)**.
 Undergraduate thesis on in vivo Reproductive Toxicology.

-<span style="color:purple"> Passionate about science communication, translational research, and improving women's health.</span>
+Passionate about science communication, translational research, and improving women's health.</span>

 _If you use TMA-based IHC, please check out the new [TMAtools](https://edgeresearch-ca.github.io/TMAtools/) R package!_